 5 money nudges for the holidays

 Do you hear that?
-It’s the not-so-distant sound of street sweepers rumbling through Times Square, sucking up tons of confetti and 2020 novelty sunglasses—the sound of one year ending and another beginning.
+It’s the not-so-distant sound of street sweepers rumbling through Times Square, sucking up tons of confetti and 2021 novelty sunglasses—the sound of one very challenging year ending and a promising new one beginning.
 And not to be a buzzkill, but after all the holiday hubbub, it’ll soon be time to get New Year’s resolution–serious about your finances.
 (A recent survey found that about two-thirds of these resolutions involve solemn pledges to spend less and save more.)

 2. Get the jump on tax season.
 I know, W-2s and 1099s don’t start arriving until the beginning of next year.
 But those are the easy docs to pull together.
 The tough part is that totally unfun scavenger hunt for receipts.
 (Sure, you bought a printer back in June, but where—in that paper mound you call the dining room table—is the receipt?)
 These days, of course, most receipts are saved in our inboxes.
 If you’re a freelancer, run a search for all your go-to vendors and clients, and start a folder of all the receipts you find.
 If you take the time to do this now, well before the mad rush of tax season, you’ll probably turn up a lot more deductible expenses.